Response: The Paris Agreement

 Aims and processes

-Each climate plan reflects each country’s ambition for reducing emissions, taking into account its domestic circumstances and capabilities.
-This because some countries will be able to achieve this sooner than others based on their sustainable development goals and efforts to eradicate poverty, as these are critical development priorities for many developing countries.
+Each climate plan reflected each country’s ambition for reducing emissions, taking into account its domestic circumstances and capabilities.
+This because some countries could achieve this sooner than others based on their sustainable development goals and efforts to eradicate poverty, as these are critical development priorities for many developing countries.
+However, it’s a non-binding agreement.
+That is, there are no mechanisms to force any country to set a specific emissions target by a specific date.

 In December 2019, the Climate Change Response (Zero Carbon) Amendment Act was passed to support New Zealand’s goals under the Paris Agreement.